seregazhuk/seregazhuk.github.io_old/_posts/2017-07-05-reactphp-udp.md

 }
 {% endhighlight %}

 The server part now is ready.
-You can find a full source of it on [GitHub](https://github.com/seregazhuk/reactphp-blog-series/blob/master/datagram/chat/server.php).
+You can find a full source of it on [GitHub](https://github.com/seregazhuk/reactphp-blog-series/blob/master/datagram/chat/server.php){:target="_blank"}.

 ### Client
 The client grabs the input from the console and then sends some data to the server.
-To interact with the console we are going to use a [readable stream]({% post_url 2017-06-12-phpreact-streams %}).
+To interact with the console we are going to use a [readable stream]({% post_url 2017-06-12-phpreact-streams %}){:target="_blank"}.
 So let's start implementing the client:

 {% highlight php %}
 <?php